audrey-tan/cepr_boarddocs/NOTES.md

 Using undetected-chromedriver also didn't work.
 I will try with Harvard VPN on.

 Doesn't work.
 I notice that with undetected-chromedriver, it takes a while for the response to be rejected.
 I think it is possible that the website is waiting for mouse movement.

+The screenshot from undetected-chromedriver shows that a CAPTCHA challenge was presented.

+# Jan 19

+Let's try using Claude.
+If Claude doesn't work, then I will look into those scrapper services, test them out and ask Tom for perms for purchase.

+Taking a step back, I understand that the RCT experiment only requires us to search.
+Since we have the search website, we might not need the actual websites themselves.
+Furthermore, if we did have the actual websites merged with NCES, we will still need a way to scrape them, then do we have to use agents again?

+Let me first make a CSV for the websites.
+This work is at `tidy_simbli_urls.ipynb`.
+Output is 2016 rows at `simbli_urls.csv`.